Human medicines toxic to cats at a glance

 Preventing poisoning in cats:

-- Never administer a medication to your cat unless your veterinarian has prescribed it and always follow their instructions.
+- Never administer medication to your cat unless your veterinarian has prescribed it and always follow their instructions.

 - Keep your cat’s medications in a separate container to your own as it is too easy to pick up the wrong packet.